WoltLab/docs.woltlab.com/docs/javascript/components_pagination.md

 ### `jumpToPage`

-The `switchPage` event will be fired when the user clicks on one of the ellipsis buttons within the pagination.
+The `jumpToPage` event will be fired when the user clicks on one of the ellipsis buttons within the pagination.